DesignTinker27/qualia-design-system/claude-skills/figma-to-code-automation.md

 # Figma-to-Code Automation Skill

+**When asked to extract design tokens from Figma, generate React components, or automate Figma-to-code workflows for Qualia, apply the following technical stack and standards:**

 ## Overview
 This skill manages the complete workflow for extracting design tokens from Figma and converting them into production-ready React components and CSS.

-## When to Use
+## When to Use (Trigger Phrases)
-- Extracting tokens from Figma files
+- "Extract tokens from Figma files"
-- Creating React components from Figma designs
+- "Create React components from Figma designs"
-- Setting up MCP workflows
+- "Set up MCP workflows"
-- Converting designs to interactive demos
+- "Convert designs to interactive demos"

 ## Established Technical Stack